 - Mouldy hay

-Farmer’s lung is different from farmers fever (ODTS) because it involves an allergic immune response that leads to inflammation and permanent tissue damage.
+Farmer’s lung is different from farmer’s fever (ODTS – Organic Dust Toxic Syndrome) because it involves an allergic immune response that leads to inflammation and permanent tissue damage.

 The symptoms of farmer’s lung can last from 12 hours to 10 days.
 Symptoms include: